-- Focus on the major travel movements and deficiencies within the study area since the purpose of the study is not to solve every traffic congestion problem in the study area; - Recognize the diversity of trip types and trip lengths to be served within the study area, including work versus non-work and local, regional, interregional, and through trips. - Address the current lack of alternative circumferential or north-south routes. - Consider opportunities to not only increase capacity but also potentially reduce demand in the study area, recognizing that there is currently a very heavy reliance on the private automobile and reducing demand requires changing people's behavior. - Consider a range of transportation strategies that take into account and are consistent with existing land use plans and travel patterns and the geographical and environmental constraints within the study area.
+- Address the demand for north-south or circumferential travel focusing on the major travel movements and deficiencies within the study area such as movements between economic centers and residential developments.
+The purpose of the study is not to solve every traffic congestion problem in the study area; - Recognize the diversity of trip types and trip lengths to be served within the study area, including work versus non-work and local, regional, interregional, and through trips; - Consider opportunities to not only increase capacity but also potentially reduce demand in the study area, recognizing that there is currently a very heavy reliance on the private automobile; - Take into account the geographic and environmental constraints and land uses within the study area; - Consider travel demand in the northeast and in the southeast portions of the study area, as well as travel demand between the northern and southern ends of the study area and through the study area.